The day before

 - The following day, place the bowl in the refrigerator for about 4 hours to make the mixture easier to work with.

-- Place the cheeses on the baking sheet and cover them with a plastic box to keep some humidity inside, it’s important for better mold growth.
-Place the box in your refrigerator (you will age the cheeses if your refrigerator all the time).
+- Cover each cheese with a bowl, or plastic container.
+This step is essential to keep some humidity inside, it’s important for good mold growth.
+Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator during the whole aging process).

 - After 2 days, sprinkle salt over the top of the cheeses, and lightly rub with clean hands.
 Carefully flip the cheeses using a small plate and remove the springform pan.
 Sprinkle salt on top and on the sides, rubbing gently.
+You will only salt once.
 The cheeses will still be very soft but they will be easier to work with after a few days.

-- Continue to flip the cheeses everyday, always use clean hands or work with a plastic film to be sure you are not touching the cheese.
+- Flip the cheeses every day, always use clean hands or work with a plastic film to be sure you are not touching the cheese.

 - Mold should start to appear after about 7 days.